Boston is a wonderfully walkable city where you’ll come across charming neighborhoods, beautiful parks, and plenty of food trucks.

 Clover’s menu is based on what’s local and in season, so it changes often.
 Expect sandwiches, plated meals, sides, and fresh drinks (mmm…carrot lemonade!).

-Home-baked cookies + a thick slab of Richardson’s ice cream = The Cookie Monstah.
+Home-baked cookies and a thick slab of Richardson’s ice cream = The Cookie Monstah.
 The only problem?
 Deciding which flavor to get!

 Roxy’s Grilled Cheese